mwarning/meshnet-lab/tests/mobility1/README.md

 # Mobility Test 1

-Test the about of traffic caused by different routing protocols on different topologies:
+Test reaction of different routing protocols on 20 nodes that move around and form new connection.

-- different sizes of line, grid and random tree topologies
-- different Freifunk network topologies
+Real live changes can be followed via the graph.json output.

 ## Run